Sufficient Incorrectness Logic: SIL and Separation SIL

 \subsection{Separation Sufficient Incorrectness Logic}

-We instantiate SIL to the case of Separation Logic, showing how we derive a new logic to identify the causes of memory errors.
+Using classical atomic commands for heap manipulation and a suitable language of assertions, we instantiate SIL to the case of Separation Logic, to derive a novel sound and (relatively) complete logic that can identify the causes of memory errors.
 We call that new logic Separation SIL.
 Intuitively, Separation SIL borrows the ability to deal with pointers from Separation Logic and combines it with the backward under-approximation principles of SIL.

-We exemplify Separation SIL using the motivating example of~\citet{DBLP:conf/cav/RaadBDDOV20} for Incorrectness Separation Logic.
+We exemplify Separation SIL using the motivating example of~\citet{DBLP:conf/cav/RaadBDDOV20} for Incorrectness Separation Logic (ISL).
 Consider the program in Figure~\ref{fig:separationexample}.
 The authors derive the incorrectness triple